Site icon Alex Wang's Blog

 I’m still in between the JetBrains suite (PyCharm, WebStorm, and DataGrip mainly) and Visual Studio Code for development.
 However, I’m finding that VSCode is taking up more and more of my development time.
 It’s smoother and less resource-intensive than JetBrains IDEs, while having nicer support for polyglot stacks.
 Additionally, I use Gitpod extensively for development.
 It’s super convenient to have a high-powered machine with an environment ready to go whenever I need to code, while being able to share running previews with anyone I need over the web.
 The Gitpod VSCode integration is much better than its JetBrains integration, in my experience.

 For the limited design work I do, I resort to Figma.
 Windows Terminal is my terminal emulator of choice.
-If I need to run or host applications in the cloud, I typically use Cloudflare Workers, Cloudflare Pages, and Netlify.
+If I need to run or host applications in the cloud, I typically use Cloudflare’s developer platform, Netlify, and Microsoft Azure.

 OS